 When we had our first baby I remember being so nervous about flying for the first time.
 What did I need to bring?
+What should I pack for a baby?
 How would I change her diaper?
 How would I feed her?
-My husband worked for an airline at their corporate headquarters as a software developer and by the time my baby was 1 years old she had been on over 70 flights.
-Because of this we learned VERY quickly some helpful tips on traveling on an airplane with a baby.
+At the time my husband worked for an airline at their corporate headquarters as a software developer and we flew frequently.
+By the time my baby was a one-year-old she had been on over 70 flights.
+We learned VERY quickly what to pack and what to leave at home.
+Here are some helpful tips on traveling on an airplane with a baby and what to bring along.

-If this is your first time packing for baby for a trip or going on an airplane with your baby for the first time, whether a quick airplane ride or a long one it can be a little stressful.
-Here is a helpful diaper bag packing list for a newborn to one year old to consider.
+If this is your first time packing for baby for a trip or going on an airplane with your baby for the first time, whether it is a quick airplane ride or a long haul it can be stressful.
+Here is a helpful diaper bag packing list for a newborn to one-year-old to consider.

 1. Diapers, wipes, changing pad, and ointment

-I love to pack a quart ziplock bag with diapers, wipes and ointments for quick runs to the airport lavatory.
-It’s small and almost impossible to get in and out of there with a huge bag!
+I love to pack a quart ziplock bag with diapers, wipes, and ointment for quick runs to the airport lavatory.
+Airplane bathrooms are always cramped and almost impossible to get in and out of there with a huge diaper bag!

 2. Baby Tylenol (just in case, if you have it you won’t need it)